|

 Teedly Linklater

-Teedly Teresa Mariea Linklater, is from Thunderchild First Nation.
-Teedly is a mother and is active in the community, spending a lot of time volunteering that include sewing at the White Buffalo Youth Lodge, helping out with the Indigenous Radio Show at CFCR, singing, drumming at community events and being apart at the Indigenous School Council at Mount Royal Collegiate.
+Teedly Teresa Mariea Linklater is from Thunderchild First Nation.
+Teedly is a mother and is active in the community, spending a lot of time as a volunteer sewing at the White Buffalo Youth Lodge, helping out with the Indigenous Radio Show at CFCR, singing, drumming at community events, and being apart at the Indigenous School Council at Mount Royal Collegiate.
 She lives a traditional life, free of drugs, tobacco and alcohol.
-Teedly wears a ribbon skirt every day, which she has done for the past 19 years to honour her commitment to her womanhood as well as her creator.
 She learns the language through song and elders in the community. |

 |